Short on time and can’t read it all now?

 We have emotions for a reason – they protect us.
 But we can’t let them control our lives.

-So when it comes to Illustrator, don’t let the fear win.
+So when it comes to Adobe Illustrator for fashion design, don’t let the fear win.

 Why?
 You can’t break the software or your computer.